Between December 10th and December 24nd, 2013, Chessgames.com will be hosting the 7th annual Chessgames Holiday

 x3 lucky winners

-Book selected by Times Chess correspondent Ray Keene.
+Books selected and signed by Times Chess correspondent Ray Keene.

 HOW TO PLAY